n8n-io/self-hosted-ai-starter-kit/README.md

 - ✅ AWS CLI configured with appropriate permissions
 - ✅ Docker and Docker Compose installed
 - ✅ AWS account with GPU instance quota
+- ✅ jq and bc utilities (auto-installed if missing)

 ### 1️⃣ **Configure Secrets**
 Store your API keys in AWS Systems Manager: